bit4mind/anon-service/README.md

 ## REQUIREMENTS

-The script should work on many debian-based distros with the Unbound package present in the repositories.
+The script should work on many debian-based distros (desktop and server) with the Unbound package present in the repositories.
 Tested on Debian, Ubuntu, Mint.